Bootcamp-IA-P4/Cross_Validation/README.md

 # 📊 Cross-Validation in Machine Learning

 Welcome to this repository about **Cross-Validation** 📂, an essential technique in Machine Learning for evaluating a model's generalization performance.
-You'll find theory, examples, and a hands-on Python exercise.
+You'll find theory and a hands-on Python exercise.

 ## 🧭 Table of Contents